yasuit21/AzimPy/README.md

 ## Note
 - `SAC` format is only supported, but you may use some other formats.
+Specify the function in `read_func` argument for `OrientOBS..find_stream()`.
 - The observed data files must be located in one directory, where `OrientOBS.find_stream()` will try to search for necessary input files.
 No waveform data in websites and repository are available in this package at this moment.
 - The author has tested this package in `Linux` environments (`CentOS 7` and `WSL Ubuntu 20.04`), so it might be incompatible when installed in `Windows`.
 - `rpy2` is an optional wrapper to run [`circular`](https://www.rdocumentation.org/packages/circular) in `R` language, which performs the Kuiper test.

 ### References
-- Sawaki, Y., Yamashita, Y., Ohyanagi, S., Garcia, E.S.M., Ito, A., Sugioka, H., Takahashi, T., Shinohara, M., & Ito, Y., Seafloor Depth Controls Seismograph Orientation Uncertainty, *Geophys.
-J. Int.*, in press, https://doi.org/10.1093/gji/ggac397
+- Sawaki, Y., Yamashita, Y., Ohyanagi, S., Garcia, E.S.M., Ito, A., Sugioka, H., Takahashi, T., Shinohara, M., & Ito, Y., 2023, Seafloor Depth Controls Seismograph Orientation Uncertainty, *Geophys.
+J. Int.*, 232(2), 1376–1392, https://doi.org/10.1093/gji/ggac397
 - Stachnik, J.C., Sheehan, A.F., Zietlow, D.W., et al., 2012, Determination of New Zealand ocean bottom seismometer orientation via Rayleigh-wave polarization. *Seismol.
 Res.
 Lett.*, 83, 704–713. https://doi.org/10.1785/0220110128
 - Doran, A.K. & Laske, G., 2017, Ocean‐bottom deismometer instrument orientations via automated Rayleigh‐wave arrival‐angle measurements. *Bull.
 Seismol.
 Soc.
 Am.*, 107, 691–708. https://doi.org/10.1785/0120160165
 - Takagi, R., Uchida, N., Nakayama, T., et al., 2019, Estimation of the orientations of the S‐net cabled ocean‐bottom sensors. *Seismol.
 Res.
 Lett.*, 90, 2175–2187. https://doi.org/10.1785/0220190093